mawyss/scion/doc/protocols/scion-header.rst

 The validation process checks that all of the following conditions are true:

 - The time derived from the expiration tick is less than the current time.
-- The consistency of the flags: if `S` is set, `C` must be set as well, but not R.
+- The consistency of the flags: if `S` is set, `C` must be set as well.
 - HFCount is at least 2, :math:`\text{HFCount} \geq 2`.
 - The `CurrHF` is not beyond bounds.
   I.e. :math:`\text{CurrHF} \lt \text{HFCount}`